ekta18/Attendance-Management-System/README.md

 ## <a name="system">What does it include?</a>

-**Attendance Management System** is a software developed for keeping a tab of daily student attendance in schools, colleges and institutes.
+**Attendance Management System** is a software developed for keeping a tab of daily student attendance in schools and colleges.
 It is a system which keeps a record of lectures attended by students.
 Both teachers and students can use this system to view the attendance of a student who is already registered in the system.
 It also displays the percentage of overall attendance of a student which will help them to maintain the required percentage of attendance.

 ---